This is the second part in a short series about credit cards and the people who use them. If you missed the first part, take a look.

 Liz Pulliam Weston outlines how companies try to prevent their customers from taking advantage of the issuers.
 In one example, the author describes the situation with my particular rewards card:

-One reader touted the great deal he got on his Citi Platinum Dividends Rewards card: 5% back on purchases made at groceries, gas stations and pharmacies.
-The only problem: The deal had quietly expired, and Citi had reduced the “everyday purchases” rebate on those categories of spending to 2%.
+One reader touted the great deal he got on one of his cards: 5% back on purchases made at groceries, gas stations and pharmacies.
+The only problem: The deal had quietly expired, and the company had reduced the “everyday purchases” rebate on those categories of spending to 2%.

 When there are too many Type Bs for the others to subsidize, companies start lowering their rewards.
 Interest rates are also higher on rewards cards.
 This doesn’t matter to Type Bs, but lowered rewards with higher interest rates and fees negatively affects the risk/reward balance.